Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Introduction

 \section{Introduction}

 The mutualism is acknowledged as a fundamental process in ecological systems: it is an interaction between individuals of different species, from which the interacting populations have beneficial effects.
-Like predation and competition, is now recognized as a consumer-resource (C-R) interaction \cite{Holland_deangelis2010}.
-The C-R interaction relates the process of nutrient transfer between a consumer and a resource: is a mechanism that describes the way by which individuals interact with each other \cite{Holland_deangelis2009}.
-All the types of mutualism belong to one of the three general forms of C-R interaction: uni-directional, bi-directional and indirect C-R mutualisms \cite{Holland_2005}.
+Like predation and competition, is now recognized as a consumer--resource (C--R) interaction \cite{Holland_deangelis2010}.
+The C--R interaction relates the process of nutrient transfer between a consumer and a resource: is a mechanism that describes the way by which individuals interact with each other \cite{Holland_deangelis2009}.
+All the types of mutualism belong to one of the three general forms of C--R interaction: uni--directional, bi--directional and indirect C--R mutualisms \cite{Holland_2005}.

 From a mathematical point of view only few authors have been attempts to modelize the mutualism, probably because it is difficult to retrieve the experimental data.
-One of the first attempts is based on Lotka-Volterra competition equations \cite{may}, but it conducts to the boundless growth of the interacting population.
+One of the first attempts is based on Lotka--Volterra competition equations \cite{may}, but it conducts to the boundless growth of the interacting population.
 Subsequently, other models are proposed where a stable equilibrium for populations are reached \cite{soberon}, \cite{dean83}.
-Holland and DeAngelis \cite{Holland_deangelis2009} developed a general continuous-time model to describe the population dynamic for two mutualistic species; whose model is based on a modified version of the Rosenzweig-MacArthur \cite{rosenz} model of predation.
+Holland and DeAngelis \cite{Holland_deangelis2009} developed a general continuous--time model to describe the population dynamic for two mutualistic species; whose model is based on a modified version of the Rosenzweig--MacArthur \cite{rosenz} model of predation.